splunk/splunk-operator/docs/_configuration/Examples.md

 ## Using an External License Manager

+{: .note }
-*Note that this requires using the Splunk Enterprise container version 8.1.0 or later*
+This requires using the Splunk Enterprise container version 8.1.0 or later*

 The Splunk Operator for Kubernetes allows you to use an external License Manager(LM) with the custom resources it manages.
 To do this, you will